New Additions: November 2016

 With a rigid skeleton and monoline strokes, the popular Geogrotesque (released in 2008) is exactly the sort of typeface that’s built for a basic serif adaptation, and the square-shouldered sans has a machined look that begs for slabs.
 So Geogrotesque Slab was a no-brainer, but Eduardo Manso is a respectable designer and didn’t cut corners by simply attaching little square feet to Geogrotesque’s legs.
 His release notes describe the necessary compensations to letter width, serif height, stroke weight, and ink traps.
 The Geogrotesque combo offers a new alternative to industrial sans/slab superfamilies like Hoefler & Co.’s Forza/Vitesse and Fort’s Industry/Factoria.

 In the early 1930s nearly every foundry rushed to capitalize on the popularity of the newly invented geometric sans serif.
 Some mirrored the stark purity of Futura (1927), while others hitched a ride on the Kabel (1927) or Erbar (1926) bandwagon.
 One of these followers – Schelter & Giesecke’s Rhythmus (1932) – is unknown to most of today’s designers because it hasn’t been available digitally.
 Rhythmus borrowed something from all three of the prototypical geometrics, but most noticeably echoes the angled terminals of Kabel.
 Otherwise, it’s a highly unusual design, with sharp shoulders (‘h, m, n,’), unexpected flatness (‘u’), and a very low x-height.
-Ralph M. Unger’s two-weight Rhythmus revival smoothes out some these oddities, but drains much of its personality in the process.
-Adding insult to injury, there is also evidence that the drawing wasn’t as careful as it could be, with several straight lines replacing the refined curves of the original.
+Ralph M. Unger’s two-weight Rhythmus revival smoothes out some these oddities, but drains some of its personality in the process.
 Unfortunately, Peter Wiegel’s revival of the family’s heaviest weight is no better.
 Let’s hope these won’t be the last attempts to bring this forgotten eccentric back to life.

 Over the last 15 years, Xavier Dupré has gained a reputation for translating historical models, from Rennaissance to Modernist, into his own very personal style.
 Most of that output is found on the FontFont label, but he’s since toured other reputable foundries including Font Bureau, Emigre, Typofonderie, and now TypeTogether.
 Garalda springs from the French Humanist genre – specifically a lesser-known Garamond of the early 1900s.
 Much like his FF Absara and FF Yoga, Dupré freshens up the oldstyle forms and converts bracketed serifs into rectangular slabs.
 Read more about the background story and see extras, like the swashy italics and ligature-filled glyph set, in the PDF specimen.